kenzie/Kudos/README.md

 Use Twitter's Streaming API to catch all 'congrats' messages for authorized Twitter users.
 Send notification of any matches with a link to the original tweet.

+Start the server and daemon with: foreman start

+Run the tests with:
+  foreman run bundle exec ruby test/...

 ## Sinatra

 A simple Sinatra app has been setup to handle Twitter oAuth to start tracking users and capturing their email addresses for notification.